MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-how-to-use.md

 ---
 # Using Migration Manager

-Before you create your first migration task, you must first:
+Before you create your first migration task, make sure to do the following:

 - [Check your prerequisites and required endpoints](mm-setup-clients.md#prerequisites)
 - [If you are you on a Government cloud, check your configuration](mm-gov-cloud.md) If you are on an government cloud, make sure your settings are correctly configured before you begin.